-Flood histograms are two-dimensional probabilistic maps generated using the four output signals from the PSAPD when the PET detector is irradiated with an annihilation photon flood source.
+A. A. Joshi was with the Signal and Image Processing Institute, University of Southern California, Los Angeles, CA 90089, USA.
+He currently is with the Laboratory of Neuro Imaging, University of California-Los Angeles, Los Angeles, CA 90095, USA generated using the four output signals from the PSAPD when the PET detector is irradiated with an annihilation photon flood source.
 Flood histograms obtained for a single PET detector module placed outside and in the magnetic field of a 7T small animal MRI scanner are shown in Fig. 1(b)-(c).
 These histograms were obtained using Anger logic [6].
-Three spatial effects are prominent in the flood histograms: (i) an asymmetry about the vertical axis due to the different curvatures of the optical fibers more apparent in Fig. 1(b), but also present in Fig. 1(c); (ii) a pincushion distortion resulting from using Anger logic for event positioning visible in both Fig. 1(b) and (c); and (iii) a rotation of the histogram when the detector is placed in a magnetic field owing to the Hall effect [7], visible in Fig. 1(c).
-The distortions caused due to the optical fiber curvatures may be corrected by appropriately scaling the corresponding signals
+Three spatial effects are prominent in the flood histograms, (i) an asymmetry about the vertical axis due to the different curvatures of the optical fibers more apparent in Fig. 1(b), but also present in and Fig. 1(c), (ii) a pincushion distortion resulting from using Anger logic for event positioning visible in both Fig. 1(b) and (c), and (iii) a rotation of the histogram when the detector is placed in a magnetic field owing to the Hall effect [7], visible in Fig. 1(c).
+The distortions caused due to the optical fiber curvatures may be corrected by appropriately scaling the corresponding signals that undergo larger attenuation.
+New positioning formulae for reducing the pincushioning effect in flood histograms of generic PSAPD-based detectors were proposed by Zhang et al. [8].
+They showed results from the application of their formulae to detectors that employed (8×8) mm2 PSAPDs.
+However, when these formulae were used for the aforementioned detector module that uses a (14×14) mm2 PSAPD, pincushioning was overestimated leading to a barrel-type spatial distortion.
+This barrel effect may be attributed to variability in the resistive and capacitive networks that underlie the PSAPD chip [9].
+Adequate control over the barrel and pincushioning effects is desirable to minimize distortions in the flood histogram.